KhalidCK/metro-paris/README.md

 ├── notebooks          <- Jupyter notebooks.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports            <- Analysis as Markdown,HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── img        <-  Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`